Schur-Agler class and Carath\'eodory extremal functions: Extremal functions and

-\end{enumerate} \end{example} It turns out, the collections we described above serve as test functions that generate the whole Schur class (\cite{A-M}, \cite{B-S}).
-The next result shows that containing Carath\'eodory extremals is necessary, not sufficient though (\cite{Agler1990}), for a collection of test functions to generate the Schur class. \begin{corollary} A necessary condition for a collection $\Psi$ of test functions to satisfy $\SA_\Psi=\mathscr{S}(\Omega)$ is that for any two points $z_1,z_2\in \Omega$, the Carath\'eodory pseudodistance $c_\Omega ^* (z_1,z_2)$ must be equal to \end{corollary} \begin{proof} If $\SA_\Psi=\mathscr{S}(\Omega)$, then we must have $d_\Psi =c^* _\Omega$, and hence, the result follows from this. \end{proof} It is known that upto some extent the Carath\'eodory extremals carry the data sufficient to characterize the underlying domain (\cite{AglLykYouCharac}, \cite{KosinZwoExt}).
-When the domain $\Omega$ is the polydisc $\D^m$, it is known that there are exactly $m$ Carath\'eodory extremals, namely, the coordinate functions (\cite{J-P-Invariant}).
-But in general it does not hold, that is, a universal set for the Carath\'eodory extremal problem (a set consisting of functions from $\mathscr{S}(\Omega)$ such that $c_\Omega ^*$ between any two points is attained by a function of that collection) is generically infinite.
-Thus, the problem of generating a Schur class with finitely many $\mathbb{C}$-valued test functions has very little hope.
-However, the importance of the realization formula asks for further development and, in the next result, we show that there is a workaround for this problem. \begin{proposition} For any Carath\'eodory hyperbolic domain $\Omega\subset\mathbb{C}^n$, there is a collection $\Psi$ of test functions such that $\SA_\Psi=\mathscr{S}(\Omega)$. \end{proposition}
+The next result shows that containing the Carath\'eodory extremals is necessary, not sufficient though (see page 47 in \cite{Agler1990}), for a collection of test functions to generate the Schur class. \begin{corollary} A necessary condition for a collection $\Psi$ of test functions to satisfy $\SA_\Psi=\mathscr{S}(\Omega)$ is that for any two points $z_1,z_2\in \Omega$, the Carath\'eodory pseudodistance $c_\Omega ^* (z_1,z_2)$ must be equal to \end{corollary} \begin{proof} If $\SA_\Psi=\mathscr{S}(\Omega)$, then we have $d_\Psi =c^* _\Omega$, and hence, the result follows. \end{proof}

+Next we prove existence of a collection of test functions so that the structure in Theorem \ref{CharacterSchurAgler} holds for the Schur class $\mathscr{\Omega}$.